 Being the page for our latest activities, as supported using public funding by Arts Council England.

-Doug says: “I have a personal connection to both Slough and Liverpool.
+At the time I said: “I have a personal connection to both Slough and Liverpool.
 I was brought up in the next town to Slough – Maidenhead – and worked there for Black & Decker and ICI.
 I still expect to encounter the heady chocolate smell of the Mars factory whenever I step off the train.

 “Liverpool will forever be special to me.
 I was a student there in the mid-eighties, when the biggest growth industry in town was boarding-up shops.
 I started writing and performing there, it’s where I made life-long friends and feel instantly taller the moment I see the sidings of Lime Street.”

-*So the argument is that the Irish in Britain couldn’t have been the Diaspora until 1922 becaused before that year, they were still officially British citizens.
+*So the argument is that the Irish in Britain couldn’t have been the Diaspora until 1922 because before that year, they were still officially British citizens.
 Feel free to debate using no more than two sides of A4.
 Your time starts now.